Wigan-based ASH Integrated Services joins The Manchester College Advisory Board to inspire future engineers

 This ensures that students gain the skills, knowledge, and experience needed to thrive in technical careers.

-By joining the Advisory Board, ASH Integrated Services will help shape the college’s engineering and electrical curriculum.
+By joining the Advisory Board, Tyldesley-based ASH will help shape the college’s engineering and electrical curriculum.

 Students need to be equipped with real-world skills that align with industry demands.

-Antony Grace, Director of ASH Integrated Services, said: "By partnering with The Manchester College, we’re ensuring students gain the practical knowledge they need to succeed in a mechanical, electrical, and renewable energy career.
+Director Antony Grace said: "By partnering with The Manchester College, we’re ensuring students gain the practical knowledge they need to succeed in a mechanical, electrical, and renewable energy career.

 These young people are the next generation of our sector, and we’re proud to help them."